mui/material-ui/docs/src/pages/guides/migration-v0.x/migration-v0.x.md

 First, run [the migration helper](https://github.com/mui-org/material-ui/tree/v1-beta/packages/material-ui-codemod) on your project.

 However, this might not be enough when using the svg icons.
-The `material-ui-icons` package has a dependency on the `material-ui/SvgIcon` module.
+The `@material-ui/icons` package has a dependency on the `material-ui/SvgIcon` module.
 The `SvgIcon` component slightly changed between the two versions.
 You might see some missing context errors and wrong colors.